zhouh/WCC-Segmentation/README.md

     	--optimizer simple_sgd \
     	--evaluate_stops 2500 \
     	--outfile ctb.test.res \

+# Segmentation Parameters
+./greedy -h

 ## Notes:
 * You can find the sample training data in the data directory.
 * The performances of crf and greedy models are comparable.
-You can replace "cmd=greedy" with "cmd=crf" in the scripts.

 ------